-- 7.2.1 The CAB shall complete a risk assessment for the entire CFO prior to each audit against the CoC CFO Standard in order to determine the audit activities to be carried out.
+- 7.2.1 The CAB shall complete and document in the CoC audit checklist a risk assessment for the entire CFO prior to each audit against the CoC CFO Standard in order to determine the audit activities to be carried out.
 This risk assessment shall be documented in the CoC audit report. - 7.2.1.1 Where the client handles only certified seafood at all sites, the CAB shall score the client as Low Risk and plan audit activities as per Table 7. - 7.2.1.2 In all other cases, the CAB shall: - a.
-Score every risk factor for all consumer-facing sites using Table 5 and sum the total. - Use the total score from Table 5 to determine in Table 6 whether the client is Low Risk or Standard Risk. - c.
+Score every risk factor for all consumer-facing sites using Table 5 and sum the total. - b.
+Use the total score from Table 5 to determine in Table 6 whether the client is Low Risk or Standard Risk. - c.
 Plan audit activities in accordance with Table 7, taking into account all the activities listed in Table 7.